Shaier/download_pubmed/README.md

-# Download all of PubMed
+# Download all of PubMed abstracts (plus some other info)

 ## Setup:
 ### Environment stuff